ShmooConTix/extension/README.md

 # ShmooCon Ticket Bot Extension 🎫🤖
-*This is part a proof-of-concept bot to automatically purchase tickets for ShmooCon, a conference that is notoriously hard to get tickets for.
+*This is part of a proof-of-concept bot to automatically purchase tickets for ShmooCon, a conference that is notoriously hard to get tickets for.
 [See more info here.](https://github.com/ShmooConTix/ticket-bot)*

 ![Demo of the extension](https://github.com/user-attachments/assets/d24ca723-9ba1-4c13-860e-cfbbde1e07f5)